vkoskiv/c-ray/README.md

 - Scene definition files (Currently disabled)
 - Full support for triangulated OBJ model loading, including matrix transforms to composite a scene.
 - k-d trees
+- Antialiasing
+- Depth of field

 Things I'm looking to implement:
 - Better material support (Currently only color and reflectivity)
 - Procedural textures
-- Depth of field
-- Antialiasing
 - Refractive materials (Glass)

 ## Dependencies

-SDL2 (Optional, comment #define UI_ENABLED in includes.h to disable it) Standard C99/GNU99 with some standard libraries
+- SDL2 (Optional, comment #define UI_ENABLED in includes.h to disable it)
+- Standard C99/GNU99 with some standard libraries

 All other libraries are included as source